pros and cons of employee monitoring

 Privacy concerns are another valid complaint.
 Employees should feel comfortable logging into their bank account or entering their social security number on a form.

 These concerns often stem from misinformation.
-It’s important to explain how keyboard and mouse activity tracking is not keystroke logging.
-Proof of work tools that blur out personal data also ease these concerns.
+Explaining how keyboard and mouse activity tracking is not keystroke logging is essential.
+Again, tools that blur personal data also ease these concerns.

 Legal issues in monitoring

-Companies can easily fall into legal trouble when they use tracking tools unethically to uncover employee data.
+Companies can easily fall into legal trouble when they unethically use tracking and monitoring toola to uncover employee data.

-Employee monitoring laws do allow companies to legally monitor their employees during the workday.
-That said, laws like the Electronic Communications Privacy Act of 1986 look out for employees’ rights.
+Employee monitoring laws allow companies to monitor their employees during the workday legally.
+Laws like the Electronic Communications Privacy Act of 1986 protect employees’ rights.

-Many of the concerns above can be addressed when employers clearly articulate their reasons for using employee monitoring software.
-Once employees realize that ethical use of monitoring software is a primary goal, monitoring processes can be understood and accepted.
+Employers can address many of these concerns by clearly articulating their reasons for using employee monitoring software.
+Once employees realize that the ethical use of monitoring software is a primary goal, monitoring processes can be understood and accepted.

 Utilizing employee monitoring software

-Hubstaff employee monitoring software provides proof of work with time tracking, keyboard and mouse activity monitoring, URL and app usage metrics, and optional screenshots.
-Managers and employees can view these real-time updates right from the dashboard for better decision-making.
+Hubstaff employee monitoring software provides proof of work with time tracking, keyboard, and mouse activity monitoring, URL and app usage metrics, and optional screenshots.
+Managers and employees can view these real-time updates from the dashboard for better decision-making.

-Are you considering implementing an employee monitoring program in your organization to improve your process workflows, productivity rates, and workplace culture?
+Are you considering implementing an employee monitoring program to improve your process workflows, productivity rates, and workplace culture?
 Our employee monitoring software can help.

 Privacy, productivity, and peace of mind